Jordi Oriola

 Jordi Oriola Vila (born 21 June 1996) is a Spanish racing driver currently competing in the SEAT León Eurocup.
 He previously competed in the TCR International Series and European Touring Car Cup.

 Racing career

 Oriola began his career in 2007 in karting.
 After karting for 4 years, he switched to the SEAT León Supercopa France in 2012, he finished 12th in the championship standings that year.
 In 2013 he switched to the European Touring Car Cup, racing in the Single-makes Trophy.
 He finished 3rd in the championship standings, with 2 wins, 1 pole position and 5 podiums.
 In March 2015, it was announced that Oriola would make his TCR International Series debut with Campos Racing driving an Opel Astra OPC.
 Since 2014 Oriola has been competing in the SEAT León Eurocup.

 Racing record

+Career summary

+† As Oriola was a guest driver, he was ineligible to score points.